Regularized inner products of meromorphic modular forms and higher Green's functions: Preliminaries

-For $2-2k<0$, the principal parts of the Fourier expansions around all cusps and the principal parts of the elliptic expansions uniquely determine the form.
-Indeed, Proposition 3.5 of \cite{BruinierFunke} implies that any harmonic Maass form $\mathcal{M}$ without any singularities must satisfy $\xi_{2-2k}(\mathcal{M})=0$ and there are no non-trivial negative-weight holomorphic modular forms.
+\begin{remark} Note that the principal parts of the Fourier expansions around all cusps and the principal parts of the elliptic expansions uniquely determine the form.
+Indeed, Proposition 3.5 of \cite{BruinierFunke} implies that harmonic Maass forms $\mathcal{M}$ without any singularities must satisfy $\xi_{2-2k}(\mathcal{M})=0$ and there are no non-trivial negative-weight holomorphic modular forms. \end{remark}